airdaydev/airday/packages/list/readme.md

 ```

 ## Roadmap
-- TODO: Make tree state truly mutable, ensuring all state actions manually update signal.
-- Bug: Main transition group failing to remove items (obvious in deleting!)
-- Bug: Deleting from the bottom to the top of the list - shows a possible miscalculation of index - perhaps - all the nodes are gone! even unselected.
 - Which list is in focus? / keyboard controller
 - Get autoscroller touch version working with other lists
 - Escape to deselect